Where can I obtain information about disability parking?

 - Scholarships for University of Minnesota students with disabilities

-- Tuition Waiver for the Blind for Minnesota residents
+- Tuition Waiver for Blind Students for Minnesota residents PDF

 Where can I be evaluated for ADD/ADHD or a Learning Disability?